davneesh/Data-Job-Market-Analysis/README.md

 Python was the primary tool for deeper analysis and visualization.
 Libraries used:
 - **Pandas Library:** This was used to analyze the data.
 - **Matplotlib Library:** I visualized the data.
 - **Seaborn Library:** Helped me create more advanced visuals.

+### Google Collab
-- **Google Collab:** The tool I used to run my Python scripts which let me easily include my notes and analysis.
+The tool I used to run my Python scripts which let me easily include my notes and analysis.

-- **Microsost Power BI:**
+### Microsoft Power BI
+- Designed an interactive dashboard to visually explore trends in job roles, locations, required skills, and salary ranges.

 # Data Jobs Dashboard
 <img src="Data Jobs Dashboard.png">